girardi69/testgit/README.md

 First commit hotfix
 First commit tk001
 Second commit tk002
-Line of conflict 					Tab tk 004
+Line of conflict 					Tab tk004
 Added one line to show a little inprovement on master  	Tab tk005 Continue to work on Master after tk003
 Added one line to show a little inprovement on master  	Woking on tk005